skip to content

 The course seeks to attract students who want to build careers in public policy whether in government at national and international levels, or in the third or private sectors.
 The MPP will provide students with a thorough intellectual grounding and practical experience in the processes of policymaking, as well as an understanding of the range of knowledge and skills they need to be effective in the world of policy.

 Candidates for the MPhil in Public Policy take a range of modules and case studies across the course of the year.
-In addition, they will complete an independent research paper and a report on their work placement.
+In addition, they will complete a significant piece of independent policy research.

 One to one supervision